What to do with used Coffee Grounds?

 Many skin and cosmetic products use coffee or caffeine as an ingredient because of its immense usefulness.

-Prepare a scrub by adding coffee grounds to water or coconut oil and apply it skin surrounding your skin.
+Prepare a scrub by adding coffee grounds to water or coconut oil and apply it to the skin surrounding your eyes.
 Let it sit for ten to twenty minutes and wash your face as usual.

 15- Remove odors from your hands